vanGoghhh/tp/docs/UserGuide.md

 `DATE_OF_APPLICATION` | Date of job application submitted.<br/>:memo: *Date should be in the format of DD-MM-YY*<br/>:bulb: *Day and Month can be 1 or 2 digits as long as they are valid.*<br/>:black_nib: *If the date of application is 31 September 2021, input* `doa/31-9-21`
 `EXPECTED_SALARY`     | If a candidate expects a certain amount of salary,  it can be specified using this field.<br/>:memo: *This field only accepts only whole numbers.*<br/>:bulb: *You could round up your figure to the next whole number if needed!*
 `IS_BLACKLISTED`      | You may use this to blacklist candidates that are unresponsive, have poor attitude, etc. You can use this to sort or filter candidates.<br/>:memo: *This field only accepts 2 specific values: true or false.*
-`PROFILE_LINK`        | URL link to candidate profile or portfolio (e.g. LinkedIn or GitHub, etc.) to provide convenience for you to refer to their profile later on.
+`PROFILE_LINK`        | URL link to candidate profile or portfolio (e.g. LinkedIn or GitHub, etc.) to provide convenience for you to refer to their profile later on. <br/>:exclamation: *This field does not guarantee that the URL address exists, only that the format is correct.*<br/>:bulb:*If you entered an erroneous URL address, use the* [edit can](#editing-a-candidate-edit-can) *feature to correct it!*
 `JOB_TYPE`            | You can include job type tags for candidates so that it will be easier to find candidates applying for similar jobs later on.
 For example, you can tag them according to the job industry.<br/>:memo: *Job type should be one word, made up of up to 20 alphanumerical values with no spaces.*
 `JOB_TITLE`           | Title of a job position.<br/>:memo: *Job titles should contain only alphanumerical values or spaces.*
 `COMPANY_NAME`        | Name of the company for the job listing you are adding or editing.